maroontress/StyleChecker/doc/rules/IneffectiveReadByte.md

 ## Description

-This analyzer reports code as follows:
+This analyzer reports diagnostics for the following code:

 ```csharp
 for (expr1; expr2; expr3)